plewis/plewis.github.io/phylogenetics/phylogenetics2022.md

 Yang, Z., Nielsen, R., and Hasegawa, M. 1998.
 Models of amino acid substitution and applications to mitochondrial protein evolution.
 Molecular Biology and Evolution, 15, 1600-1611.

-## Books on phylogenetics

-This is a list of books that you should know about, but none are required texts for this course.
-Listed in reverse chronological order.

-Harmon, L. 2019. **[Phylogenetic comparative methods.](https://lukejharmon.github.io/pcm/)** (Version 1.4, released 15 March 2019).
-Published online by the author.

-Yang, Z. 2014. **[Molecular evolution: a statistical approach.](https://doi.org/10.1093/sysbio/syv002)** Oxford University Press.

-Baum, D. A., and S. D. Smith.
-2013. **Tree thinking: an introduction to phylogenetic biology.** Roberts and Company Publishers, Greenwood Village, Colorado.
-(This book is probably the most useful companion volume for this course, introducing the methods in a very accessible way but also providing lots of practice interpreting phylogenies correctly.)

-Garamszegi, L. Z. 2014. **[Modern phylogenetic comparative methods and their application in evolutionary biology: concepts and practice.](https://doi.org/10.1007/978-3-662-43550-2)** Springer-Verlag, Berlin.
-(Well-written chapters by current leaders in phylogenetic comparative methods.)

-Hall, B. G. 2011. **Phylogenetic trees made easy: a how-to manual (4th edition).** Sinauer Associates, Sunderland.
-(A guide to running some of the most important phylogenetic software packages.)

-Lemey, P., Salemi, M., and Vandamme, A.-M. 2009. **The phylogenetic handbook: a practical approach to phylogenetic analysis and hypothesis testing (2nd edition).** Cambridge University Press, Cambridge, UK (Chapters on theory are paired with practical chapters on software related to the theory.)

-Felsenstein, J. 2004. **Inferring phylogenies.** Sinauer Associates, Sunderland.
-(Comprehensive overview of both history and methods of phylogenetics.)

-Page, R., and Holmes, E. 1998. **Molecular evolution: a phylogenetic approach.** Blackwell Science (Very nice and accessible pre-Bayesian-era introduction to the field.)

-Hillis, D., Moritz, C., and Mable, B. 1996.
-Molecular systematics (2nd ed.).
-Sinauer Associates, Sunderland.
-Chapters 11 (**Phylogenetic inference**) and 12 (**Applications of molecular systematics**).
-(Still a very valuable compendium of pre-Bayesian-era phylogenetic methods.)